public static interface Sinks.One<T> extends Sinks.Empty<T>

 Subscriber.onNext(Object),

-Subscriber.onComplete()void emitValue(@Nullable T value, Sinks.EmitFailureHandler failureHandler)
+Subscriber.onComplete()void emitValue(T value, Sinks.EmitFailureHandler failureHandler)

 tryEmitValue(Object) API, generating an